wwwted/ndb-cluster-workshop/labs/Lab_5_bench.md

 **[Back to Agenda](./../README.md)**

-# Lab 5 - Benchmarking a MySQL Cluster
+# Lab 5 - Running some load on MySQL Cluster

-Monitoring NBD Cluster can be done by using [MySQL Enterprise Monitor](https://www.mysql.com/products/enterprise/monitor.html).
-MySQL Enterprise Monitor is a graphical monitoring system that can be used to get a high level view of your cluster status, it can also fire off alarms if something is not working correctly.
+There are multiple benchmark tools that you can use to test your cluster, in this workshop we will use the native myqlslap that is included with the distribution.

-Low level diagnostics on what is happening in MySQL cluster is available via a set of tables in the `ndbinfo` schema.
-All tables in `ndbinfo` schema are described in detail in our [manual](https://dev.mysql.com/doc/refman/5.7/en/mysql-cluster-ndbinfo.html).
+Benchmark tools available for MySQL Cluster can found [here](https://dev.mysql.com/downloads/benchmarks.html) I recommend using mysqlslap for simple testing, sysbench for more advanced workloads or our flexAsync that uses native API for pushing cluster to the maximum.

 NDBINFO tables
 ---------------